-Next up we have a course of a certified financial planner or CFP which can be pursued by graduates as one of the courses after MBA Finance.
+Next up we have a course for a certified financial planner or CFP which can be pursued by graduates as one of the courses after an MBA in Finance.
 Having said that, it’s a financial planning course that covers tax planning, insurance planning, investment planning, and retirement planning.
 Regular status and challenge status are the two options, with regular status available to MBA students and challenge status available to those who have completed their studies.
 To obtain the qualification, candidates must pass five tests, which are held three times a year.

 Read About: Financial Engineering as a Career Option

 The FLIP certifications are the only thing you’ll need to settle in India.
 The FLIP credential serves as a springboard into the world of finance and banking.
 The credential, which was written by professionals who are IIM alumni with years of BFS experience, would provide students with a wealth of expertise that can be applied in the field of banking and finance.
 It provides a variety of courses and training programmes geared toward the Indian industry.
 The sessions cover every aspect of the stock market.
 The credential will not only improve your CV, but it will also show that you are capable of managing any situation at work.
 The courses are available online, and if you have the talent and expertise, you can complete them as soon as you want.
 To obtain a FLIP certification, candidates must take the FLIP certification exam at one of India’s 64 test centres.
 Students will receive a recognised certification in the near future, which will be endorsed by industry leaders including India Infoline, Kotak Bank, Axis MF, HDFC Bank, Axis Bank, and Dhanlaxmi Bank.